rist-ro/rl-introduction-notes/sutton_rl.md

 #### Off-policy control with Importance Sampling

-Borrowing from MC methods, n-step Sarsa can be further adapted to off-policy control by multiplying the TD error with the **importance sampling ratio** for both state and state-action value function
+Borrowing from MC methods, n-step Sarsa can be further adapted to off-policy control by multiplying the TD error with the **importance sampling ratio** for either state or state-action value function
 $$
 Q_{t+n} (S_t, A_t) \leftarrow Q_{t+n-1}(S_t, A_t) + \alpha \rho_{t:t+n-1} \left[G_{t:t+n} - Q_{t+n-1} (S_t, A_t) \right] \\
 \rho_{t:h} \triangleq \prod _{k=t}^{min(h, T-1)} \dfrac{\pi(A_k|S_k)}{b(A_k|S_k)}
 $$
-With this update rule, we can implement off policy **n-step off-policy control** (see page 149).
+With this update rule, we can implement off policy **n-step off-policy control** (<u>see page 149</u>).

 **N-step off-policy Sarsa uses importance sampling** for all steps **except for the last one**.
 Thus, $\rho_{t+1:t+n}$ would be replaced by  $\rho_{t+1:t+n-1}$ and, the last state would still use expectation.